Can Tru Diagnostic finally answer: Why am I aging so fast? An interview with Ryan Smith

 In closing, we just would like to say that this is really exciting and congratulations to TruDiagnostic and your collaborators for bringing such an advancement to the field!

-RS: It is always a pleasure to talk with Longevity Blog.
+RS: It is always a pleasure to talk with A Longer Life.
 We always have some elevated conversations, which probably yield a lot of questions.
 If anyone has any questions, feel free to reach out to us directly at TruDiagnostic.

 FDA & TGA DISCLAIMER